tikv/website/content/blog/monthly-december-2019.md

 <!-- Fill in the below from the API: https://developer.github.com/v4/explorer/ -->

-Happy new year, new decade!
+Happy new year and happy new decade!
 How did our contributors wrap up the decade?
-Let's take a look, then take a peek at what's coming this year!
+Let's take a look, and then take a peek at what's coming this year!

 ## Releases

-This month our team made 4 TiKV releases!
-One doesn't *really* count, since it's a beta-release, but we'll count it anyways!
-3.0.x and 2.1.x releases are minor releases, and 3.1.0-beta is our upcoming next major release before 4.0.
+This month our team made 4 TiKV releases - 3.0.x and 2.1.x releases are minor releases, and 3.1.0-beta is our upcoming next major release before 4.0.

 You can review the changelogs here: